Cedricpasquier/Projet_PWOM_Front/README.md

 For the front of the website we choose a framework named Vue.js to make it single page.
 We merge it to a framework named vuetify to make the website more easily with prefab tools.
 For the IDE we used WebStorm 2020.2.4 in order to easily integrate Node.js and the npm package manager.
-For the back we have used Spring boot JWT, this part is detailled in this git repository : https://github.com/Dedridec/Projet_PWOM_Back
+For the back end we have used Spring boot JWT, this part is detailled in this git repository : https://github.com/Dedridec/Projet_PWOM_Back

 If you don't have Node.js you need to install it.